What can cause deductions from my deposit?

 Helpful tip

-To protect your deposit, follow the cleaning and maintenance tips in your tenancy guide, report issues promptly, and make sure the property matches the inventory when you move out.
+To avoid any additional charges, follow the cleaning and maintenance tips in your tenancy guide, report issues promptly, and make sure the property matches the inventory when you move out.